symbolicdata/symbolicdata.github.io/Using.Git.md

 -   *publications* - as a backup store of the LaTeX sources of SD publications, only master branch, no versioning,
 -   *web* - as an extended backup store of the SD web site that provides useful code to learn how RDF based data can be presented

-Note that the former repo *symbolicdata* is deprecated and will be deleted in a near future.
+Note that the former repo *symbolicdata* was deleted. **Do not base on forks of it**.

-The main development will be coordinated within the **SD Core Team** (Hans-Gert Gräbe, Ralf Hemmecke, Albert Heinle) with direct access to the organizational account.
+The main development is coordinated within the **SD Core Team** (Hans-Gert Gräbe, Ralf Hemmecke, Albert Heinle, Viktor Levandovskyy, Karim Abou Zeid) with direct access to the organizational account.

 The repos *maintenance* and *web* are intended to show best practice code for using the RDF based data of the SymbolicData project.
 To use the code you may fork the repo but there is almost no reason to pull back code.
 If you have a valuable contribution please contact the Core Team to discuss how that contribution can be added to the project.

-The repo *data* is mainly for backup purposes.
+The repo *data* is the primary source for our data and is steadily updated.
 If you plan to add valuable data to the project please contact the Core Team to discuss how that contribution can be added.
 We provide you help to put the data in an appropriate Linked Open Data format.

 The repo *publications* is mainly for reference and not intended for public additions.
 We provide LaTeX sources of our papers and slides and also information about reviews of our work.